Autologous Chondrocyte Implantation for Focal Articular Cartilage Lesions - CAM 70148HB

 Two systematic reviews with meta-analysis have evaluated autologous chondrocyte implantation for patients with focal articular cartilage lesions of the talus; the studies included, characteristics of the systematic reviews, and key findings are outlined in Tables 5, 6, and 7, respectively.

-Hu et al. (2021) reported a systematic review with meta-analysis of studies published through November 2020.50 The authors included a total of 23 case series (N = 458) with a mean duration of 12 to 154.8 months.
-In 6 studies, periosteum-covered autologous chondrocyte implantation was applied while 17 studies used second-generation matrix-induced autologous chondrocyte implantation.
-Results demonstrated an 89% success rate AOFAS score > 80) with autologous chondrocyte implantation.
+Hu et al. (2021) reported a systematic review with meta-analysis of studies published through November 2020.51 The authors included a total of 23 case series (N = 458) with a mean duration of 12 to 154.8 months.
+In 6 studies, periosteum-covered autologous chondrocyte implantation was applied while 17 studies used second-generation MACI.
+Results demonstrated an 89% success rate (AOFAS score > 80) with autologous chondrocyte implantation.
 Furthermore, AOFAS scores significantly improved after treatment.
 Twelve of the case series in Hu et al. (2021) overlap with Niemeyer et al. (2012), described below.

-A meta-analysis by Niemeyer et al. (2012) evaluated 16 studies (N = 213).51 All were case series, with a mean sample size of 13 patients (range, 2 to 46 patients) and mean follow-up of 32 months (range, 6 to 120 months).
+A meta-analysis by Niemeyer et al. (2012) evaluated 16 studies (N = 213).52 All were case series, with a mean sample size of 13 patients (range, 2 to 46 patients) and a mean follow-up of 32 months (range, 6 to 120 months).
 Most series were prospective.
-In 6 studies, periosteum-covered autologous chondrocyte implantation was applied while 10 studies used second-generation matrix-induced autologous chondrocyte implantation.
+In 6 studies, periosteum-covered autologous chondrocyte implantation was applied while 10 studies used second-generation MACI.
 Nine different methods were used to evaluate preoperative and postoperative clinical function, with the most common being the AOFAS score.
-Overall clinical success rate, defined as the percentage of good and excellent results, was 89.9% (range, 50% to 100%).
+The overall clinical success rate, defined as the percentage of good and excellent results, was 89.9% (range, 50% to 100%).
 Change in AOFAS scores was not reported.

 Table 5.
 Comparison of Trials/Studies Included in Systematic Reviews of Autologous Chondrocyte Implantation for Cartilage Repair of the Talus